How much can I save with a buyer agent commission rebate?

 The NAR commission lawsuit settlement does not restrict sellers from paying commission to a buyer’s agent, nor does it prohibit buyer agent commission rebates.
 Sellers continue to overwhelmingly pay buyer agent commissions.
 This means that requesting a buyer agent commission rebate is still the most effective way for you to save money and lower your closing costs when purchasing a home.
 For more detailed thoughts on how the NAR settlement impacts the buyer agent commission rebate landscape in NYC specifically, refer to this article.

 The IRS has issued an opinion letter stating that closing credits and commission incentives provided by real estate brokers are generally not taxable.
-As a result, you should not expect a 1099 to be issued to you as your closing gift will generally be treated as a concession on price, and thus a reduction of your cost basis.
+As a result, you should not expect a 1099 to be issued to you as your commission rebate will generally be treated as a concession on price, and thus a reduction of your cost basis.
 Please consult your tax adviser for more information.
 You can also view the specific IRS rule we referenced here.

 Who will be my agent?